 According to Professor Kuyken, “Whilst this study doesn’t show that mindfulness-based cognitive therapy works any better than maintenance antidepressant medication in reducing the rate of relapse in depression, we believe these results suggest a new choice for the millions of people with recurrent depression on repeat prescriptions.”

-In so many ways, the above linked is not news — psychology has known for years that drugs are not the only or necessarily even the best treatment for depression.
-It’s no surprise that yet another study has found that therapy is as good or even slightly better then the drug route.
+In so many ways, the above link is not news — psychology has known for years that drugs are not the only or necessarily even the best treatment for depression.
+It’s no surprise that yet another study has found that therapy is as good or even slightly better than the drug route.